ritwickdey/react-jsx-templating/README.md

   }
 }

-export default withTemplating(EnglishNewsPaper); // same thing need to be done in `SpanishNewsPaper` component.
+export default withTemplating(EnglishNewsPaper);
+// same thing is need to be done in `SpanishNewsPaper` component.
 I'm not repeating, but you got the point.

 ```